The Common Symptoms That Might Be Parkinson’s Disease

 Next: No one wants their meals to be disrupted by this issue.

 Dysphagia, or difficulty swallowing, can be a symptom of many health issues.
 However, if your brain’s swallowing center and the nerves connected to your esophagus aren’t working well, it can indicate Parkinson’s disease.
-And difficulty swallowing doesn’t just happen when you’re eating; it can occur when you’re simply processing saliva.
-Either way, keep an eye on this symptom.

 Next: You may think this indicates other digestive issues.

 14. Frequent constipation

 - What’s normal: Many medications can cause constipation.
 But the most common cause is a lack of water or fiber in your diet.